Kilwa Kisiwani: Economy

 Residents of Kilwa Kisiwani dancing for overseas visitors.

 The island is located with the Kilwa Masoko township authority.
 The main economic activities on the island are cultural tourism, fishing and subsistence agriculture.
 Economic growth is limited due to the island's isolation.
 There are no rivers and the main source for water is wells.
 Many of the island's freshwater wells have been used for over a millennium.
 The island is served by small boats to and from Kilwa Masoko.
 The island's only electricity is generated from solar power and has a small capacity.
-There are no roads on the island thus most transport is on foot or by motorcycle.
+There are no roads on the island, thus most transport is on foot or by motorcycle.

-To protect the historic integrity of the island, non-island residents are strictly prohibited from visiting the island without a permit from the tourist information center in downtown Kilwa Masoko.
+To protect the historical integrity of the island, non-island residents are strictly prohibited from visiting the island without a permit from the tourist information center in downtown Kilwa Masoko.
 Much of the historical artifacts and buildings on the island have not yet been excavated.

 Historical significance

-Kilwa Kisiwani is an archaeological Swahili City State site located along the Swahili Coast on the Kilwa Archipelago.
+Kilwa Kisiwani is a former Swahili City State site located along the Swahili Coast on the Kilwa Archipelago.
 Recent excavations and Carbon-14 dating of the site have confirmed its founding at the start of the 9th century CE.

-Historically, it was the center of the Kilwa Sultanate, a medieval Swahili sultanate whose authority at its height in the 13th, 14th and 15th centuries stretched the entire length of the Swahili Coast.
-The seasonal wind reversals affected trade.
+As in other areas of the East African coast, seasonal wind reversals (or monsoons) affected trade on the island.

 In 1331 CE, Moroccan traveller and scholar Ibn Battuta visited Kilwa and described it as one of the most beautiful cities in the world.
-Trade connections with the Arabian Peninsula as well as India and China influenced the growth and development of Kilwa, and, though there are Islamic words and customs that have been adapted to the culture, the origins are African.
-Many of the Swahili settlements showed complex layouts that reflected social relations between groups, however at Kilwa, there are many questions still left unanswered about the town's layout after the Portuguese burnt it to the ground in July 1505.
+Trade connections with the Arabian Peninsula as well as India and China influenced the growth and development of Kilwa, and though there are Islamic words and customs that have been adapted to the culture, its origins are African.
+Many of the Swahili settlements showed complex layouts that reflected social relations between groups.
+However at Kilwa, there are many questions still left unanswered about the town's layout after the Portuguese Empire sacked and burnt it to the ground in July 1505.

 The Swahili cemeteries are located on the edge of the town, which is common for the Swahili region, and large, open spaces were likely used for social gatherings.
 An important city for trade, around the 13th century there were increased fortifications and a greater flow of goods.
-For these to take place, there would need to be a form of political administration overseeing the city, controlling the movement of goods.
+For these to take place, a form of political administration overseeing the city was needed, controlling the movement of goods and people.
 Much of the trade network was with the Arabian Peninsula.
 Kilwa Kisiwani reached its highest point in wealth and commerce between the 13th and 15th centuries.